barryclark/jekyll-now/about.md

 <img src="/images/headshot.jpeg" alt="Cheryl Hung, Apple" class="about-image"/>

+Cheryl brings engineers together to build the future of infrastructure, especially cloud native and open source.

-Cheryl Hung ([@oicheryl](http://oicheryl.com/)) is a thought leader bringing the best of Kubernetes and cloud native infrastructure to [Apple](https://apple.com/).
-She advises startups ([Helio](https://helio.exchange/), [Ondat](https://ondat.io/) and [Permit.io](https://www.permit.io/)) on developer-led growth and open source strategy.
+As Senior Director at Apple, Cheryl bringing the best of Kubernetes and cloud native infrastructure.
+She founded the Cloud Native London meetup and grew it to over 7000 members.

-Cheryl founded the 6000+ strong [Cloud Native London meetup](http://cloudnativelon.com/), was the first VP Ecosystem at the [Cloud Native Computing Foundation](https://www.cncf.io/), and has deep technical expertise building distributed systems at Google.
-She graduated from the University of Cambridge with a Masters degree in Computer Science.
+Previously Cheryl was VP Ecosystem at CNCF, expanding the End User Community to 150 organisations including Spotify, Apple and Airbnb.
+As a C++ engineer at Google, she built backend features for Google Maps.

 # Contact me